andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 ```

 ## Set

-> [!todo]- not exam relevant
-> This topic is not exam relevant, but it is still good to know that this datatype exists and its general behavior.

 A set is similar to a [[#List]] but the elements are not stored in any specific order.
 Because of this, [[#Indexing]] and [[#Slicing]] is not possible. [[#Iterable|Iterating]] is possible, but there is no order defined for the elements.
 The set elements are within curly brackets `{}` and separated by commas `,`.
 You can use the function `set()` to convert an [[#Iterable]] value to a set or create an empty set if no arguments are given.
 You can only create an empty set using the `set()` function because a [[#Dictionary]] also uses curly brackets.
 You can add or remove elements, because it is [[#Mutable|mutable]].
 A set can only store [[#Mutable|immutable]] elements.
 A set does not allow for any duplicate elements, if you have duplicates only one of them will be stored.
 A few list operators, functions, and methods will work and there are multiple special ones for sets.

 ```python